 A non-AP MLD may operate in the EMLSR mode on the enabled links between the non-AP MLD and its associated AP MLD.

-An MLD with dot11EHTEMLSROptionImplemented equal to true shall set the EML Capabilities Present subfield to 1 and shall set the EMLSR Support subfield of the Common Info field of the Basic Multi-Link element (9.4.2.295b.2 (Basic Multi-Link element)) to 1 MLD shall set the EMLSR Support subfield to 0.
+An MLD with dot11EHTEMLSROptionImplemented equal to true shall set the EML Capabilities Present subfield to 1 and shall set the EMLSR Support subfield of the Common Info field of the Basic Multi-Link element (9.4.2.295b.2 (Basic Multi-Link element)) to 1 in all Management frames that include the Basic Multi-Link element except Authentication frames (#5058). (#6741)An MLD with dot11EHTEMLSROptionImplemented equal to false and dot11EHTEMLMROptionImplemented equal to true (see 35.3.17 (Enhanced multi-link multi radio operations)) shall set the EML Capabilities Present subfield to 1 and shall set the EMLSR Support subfield of the EML Capabilities subfield to 0. (#6741)An MLD with dot11EHTEMLSROptionImplemented equal to false and dot11EHTEMLMROptionImplemented equal to false shall set the EML Capabilities Present subfield to 0.

-When a non-AP MLD is operating in the EMLSR mode with an AP MLD supporting the EMLSR mode the following applies:
+When a non-AP MLD is operating in the EMLSR mode with an AP MLD supporting the EMLSR mode, the following applies:

+…

-The non-AP MLD shall indicate the delay time durationin the EMLSR Delay subfield of the EML Capabilities subfield in the Common Info field of the Basic Multi-Link element
+The non-AP MLD shall indicate the minimum padding duration required for the non-AP MLD to switch from the listening operation and receive a PPDU without the limitations applied for the initial Control frame (#6325) in the EMLSR Delay subfield of the EML Capabilities subfield in the Common Info field of the Basic Multi-Link element.
+The AP MLD shall ensure that the padding duration of the Padding field of the initial Control frame is longer than or equal to the minimum padding duration value indicated by the EMLSR Padding Delay subfield of the Basic Multi-Link element received from a STA affiliated with the non-AP MLD (#4422).

+…

+Any one STA affiliated with a non-AP MLD operating in the EMLSR mode that is operating on one of the EMLSR links may initiate frame exchange sequences. (#6777)

-NOTE—A sounding sequence also follows the rules above.
+NOTE 1—A sounding sequence also follows the rules above.

+NOTE 2 – When an AP affiliated with the AP MLD transmits an MU-RTS or BSRP Trigger Frame that initiates frame exchanges with more than one non-AP MLD operating in the EMLSR mode, the AP ensures that the padding duration of the Padding field of the initial Control frame is greater than or equal to the maximum of the values indicated in the EMLSR Padding Delay subfield of the Basic Multi-Link element received from the non-AP MLDs. (#6964)